vyapp/vy/BOOK.md

 ***

-### Replace pattern inside selected text
+### Replace matched patterns inside selected text

-Once a pattern is set, a replacement is set, then one can do replacement for the matched patterns inside a selected region by pressing the Key-Command below in NORMAL mode.
+Once a pattern is set, a replacement is set, then one can do replacement for the matched patterns inside a selected region by pressing the keycommand below in NORMAL mode:

     <Shift-Right>